nextflow-io/nextflow/docs/tracing.rst

 Execution report
 ===================

-Nextflow creates a execution tracing file that contains some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.
+Nextflow creates an execution tracing file that contains some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.

 .. warning:: This is an incubating feature.
 It may change in future Nextflow releases.